Caroline's Cooking

 Make ahead tips

-You can easily roast the squash while you are cooking other things, and put the rice on to cook as well.
+You can easily roast the squash while you are cooking other things, and make the rice ahead of time as suits as well.
 Allow them to cool then refrigerate both - they will keep for a day or two before you need them.

-Alternatively, make up the salad and refrigerate it once made.
-Since there's nothing in there that wilts, it's ideal to make ahead and take either to a potluck or pack for lunch (and if you need more ideas, try some of these make ahead salads).
+Alternatively, make up the salad completely and refrigerate it once made.
+Since there's nothing in there that wilts, it's ideal to make ahead and take either to a potluck or pack for lunch.
+Or, enjoy leftovers over the next day or two.

-This butternut squash wild rice salad with cranberries and fennel is a delicious, light but filling taste of fall that has so many uses.
+This butternut squash wild rice salad with cranberries and fennel is a delicious, light but filling mix that is wonderfully versatile, too.
 Lots of great flavors and textures, it's a healthy lunch or side you'll love.

 Try these other fall salads: